dushanka-dev/martial-arts-academy/README.md

         Fixed error by removing button tag and adding custom css to a tag to create button.

         * Validator Error Message: Element hr not allowed as child of element h2 in this context. <br> Fixed error by removing hr.
-Add span and display block to get the same result.
+Added span and display block to get the same result.

         * Validator Error Message: Named character reference was not terminated by a semicolon.
+        Fixed error by adding semicolon in copyright section.

         Contact Page

         * Validator Error Message: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.
-Fixed: Error was fixed by adding title to section Map.
+        Fixed: Error was fixed by adding title to Map section.

         <br>